paulineattal/M2SISE_PLSDA_RPackage/README.md

 # Description of dataset

-we will test this package with dataset zoo, available here https://www.kaggle.com/datasets/uciml/zoo-animal-classification
+We will test this package with the zoo dataset, available here https://www.kaggle.com/datasets/uciml/zoo-animal-classification

 This dataset consists of 101 animals from a zoo.
 There are 16 variables with various traits to describe the animals.